Part One: The end

 He is a master at soft kisses.
 He showers them over every inch of me until I don't think I can stand it a moment longer, and then he starts all over again, feeding gently on my neck while his hands fondle and pet me.
 There's something about the air in this room, the warmth of his body, the proximity of him, something about this all makes me hazy and slow, and something about this that calms me and makes me want him not to hurry up any longer.

 The couch is adjacent to the door and the next thing I know I'm being lifted off the floor and placed on the couch.

-When he spreads my legs and slips a finger inside me, my skin hums as my hips move in rhythm with the pace he's set, his long, pale fingers touching deep inside me, thumb teasing my clit.
+When he spreads my legs and slips a finger inside me, my skin hums as my hips move in rhythm with the pace he's set.
+His fingers touching deep inside me, thumb teasing my clit.
 My mind is overwhelmed with sensations, my lips are moaning uncontrollably; I'm trying desperately to forget all these new feelings because tonight is all about making a clean break from Draco Malfoy.

-"Just hold, patience is a virtue…" he mutters huskily.
+"Patience is a virtue," he mutters huskily.
 He always says that to me when in actuality Draco is the most impatient person I know.